Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Tell your students to carefully trace the words and color the animals with colored pencils.

-- Tell each students to compose his own "I am" sentence on the back of his sheet.
+- Tell each students to compose their own "I am" sentence on the back of the sheet.

 - Support: Help struggling students with identifying how the color words are read.